 We capitalize purchased software that is ready for service and software development costs incurred from the time technological feasibility of the software is established, or when the preliminary project phase is completed in the case of internal use software, until the software is available for general release.
 Research and development costs and other computer software maintenance costs related to software development are expensed as incurred.
 We estimate the useful life of our capitalized software and amortize its value over that estimated life.
 If the actual useful life is shorter than our estimated useful life, we will amortize the remaining book value over the remaining useful life or the asset may be deemed to be impaired and, accordingly, a write-down of the value of the asset may be recorded as a charge to earnings.
-Upon the availability for general release, we commence amortization of the capitalized software is recorded using the greater of (i) the ratio of current revenues to total and anticipated future revenues for the applicable product or (ii) the straight-line method over the remaining estimated economic life, which is estimated to be three to five years.
+Upon the availability for general release, we commence amortization of the capitalized software costs on a product by product basis.
+Amortization of capitalized software is recorded using the greater of (i) the ratio of current revenues to total and anticipated future revenues for the applicable product or (ii) the straight-line method over the remaining estimated economic life, which is estimated to be three to five years.